A binary black hole metric approximation from inspiral to merger: Merging black holes on a uniform unmagnetized gas

-As a simple but very demanding test, we evolve up to merger an equal-mass non-spinning binary on a quasi-circular orbit starting at an initial separation of $r_{12} = 10M$ surrounded by a uniform gas with low magnetization.
-We denote as \texttt{Run-BSSN} the simulation using full numerical relativity coupled to GRMHD and as \texttt{Run-SKS} the simulation evolving the GRMHD equations with the SKS metric as a background spacetime.
+\rvw{We evolve an equal-mass non-spinning binary on a quasi-circular orbit starting at an initial separation of $r_{12} = 10\,M$ surrounded by a uniform gas with {very} low magnetization.
+We denote as \texttt{Run-BSSN} the simulation using full numerical relativity coupled to GRMHD and as \texttt{Run-SKS} the simulation evolving the GRMHD equations with the SKS metric as a background spacetime.}